riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-2.md

 title:      Paging and Sorting in Meteor - Part 2
 summary: It isn't the sexiest or most interesting of topics, but providing paging and sorting for tabular data is a common requirement when building out an application.
 In part 1 we implemented paging, in this post we'll add sorting.
 ---
-#TODO
-- add parameter checks for sort direction and field
-  + add it when doing the actual sort dir and field implemenation as not passing in 1/-1 etc so need to know what actually passing in to check

 This is the second of a two part post on paging and sorting.
-In <a href="/paging-and-sorting-part-1/index.html" target="_blank">part 1</a> we looked at how to add paging, in this post we'll add the sorting component.
+In <a href="/paging-and-sorting-part-1/index.html" target="_blank">part 1</a> we looked at paging, now we'll enhance the application we built out in part 1 by adding sorting.

 If you'd rather grab the source code directly rather than follow along, it's available on <a href="https://github.com/riebeekn/paging-and-sorting" target="_blank">GitHub</a>.